 Every Ollie ingredient, including produce, seeds, and oils, is 100% human-grade and doesn’t contain any by-products, fillers, artificial flavoring, or preservatives.
 However, keep in mind that 3 out of the 4 recipes include grain-based products.
 The only grain-free recipe is the Fresh Beef with Sweet Potatoes formula.

 I like that the fresh recipes from both brands are gently cooked and flash-frozen for delivery.
 This way, I don’t have to worry about any harmful bacteria that may develop in raw foods, and the meals stay fresh and safe for consumption.
-Plus, the UnKibble and Baked recipes are slow-cooked at low temperatures, which makes them shelf-stable.
+The UnKibble and Baked recipes are slow-cooked at low temperatures and made to be shelf-stable.

 Both companies focus on creating the best meals for your pooch and feature somewhat similar fresh foods, but I liked Ollie the best because you can create a more diverse menu by mixing baked and fresh meals.
 Spot & Tango doesn’t have this option – you can order either fresh food or UnKibble.